danielway/git-cc/README.md

 ### Quick Mode

 If invoked as `git cc -q`, a shorter prompt sequence is presented including only the first description line and omitting the body, breaking changes, and trailers.
+May be combined with adding changes as `git cc -qa`.

+### Adding Changes

+If invoked as `git cc -a`, all local changes are staged for commit automatically.
+May be combined with quick mode as `git cc -aq`.

 ### Step 1: Description